Kong/kong-vagrant/README.md

   Kong, edit your local files (on your host machine), and test your code without restarting Kong.
 - `export KONG_LOG_LEVEL=debug` to show detailed logs when coding
-- `export KONG_PREFIX=/kong/servroot` will set the Kong working directory to the same location where the tests run.
-It is in the Kong tree, excluded from the git repo, and accessible from the host to check logs when coding.
+- When just running Kong to play with your plugin, then `export KONG_PREFIX=/kong/servroot` will set the Kong working directory to the same location where the tests run.
+It is in the Kong tree, excluded from the git repo, and accessible from the host to check logs.

 ### Kong/OpenResty profiling